peiqiao0403/text-adventure/README.md

         -   Uses timing slider for accuracy
         -   Base damage varies by class
         -   Higher timing accuracy increases damage dealt
+        -   Accuracy ranges from 35% to 100%
     -   **Defend**
-        -   Timing affects defense effectiveness
+        -   Provides 40-140% defense efficiency
         -   Successful defense provides temporary armor bonus
-        -   Also regenerates some mana
+        -   Also regenerates mana based on defense efficiency
     -   **Cast Spell**
-        -   Each class has a unique spell
+        -   Each class has unique spells
-        -   Spell effectiveness depends on timing
+        -   Spell effectiveness ranges from 40-140%
         -   Consumes mana based on spell type
+        -   Special effects like burning, stunning, or lifesteal
     -   **Use Item**
         -   Can use health or mana potions during combat
+        -   Multiple items can be used with "use [item] [quantity]"
         -   Items provide immediate effects

 ## Inventory and Equipment System